branmous/RealEstateCompany/README.md

 - **Change Price:** This function allows you to update the price of the property.
 - **Update Property:** This functionality allows you to update property features.
 - **List property with filters:** You can use filters and pagination to search for properties using this feature.
+- **Login:** Added a login endpoint for owners to access and view their property information.
+- **Register:** A user registry was added so that owners can perform all the above mentioned functionalities.

 ## Installation and configuration